johnsondnz/cisco-asa-policy-tester/README.md

 - getpass3
 - jinja2

+## New to Version 0.3
+- Added ability to use named hosts for source and destination IP.
+- Support for hostfile (custom) and DNS resolution.
+- Error reporting for skipped items where names could not resolve to IP.

 ## New to Version 0.2
 - Added NAT detection and report output.
 - Fixed issue with ICMP type and code not appearing in report.